AFLplusplus/AFLplusplus/README.md

 If the target has features that make fuzzing more difficult, e.g. checksums, HMAC, etc. then modify the source code so that this is removed.
-This can even be done for productional source code be eliminating these checks within this specific defines:
+This can even be done for operational source code by eliminating these checks within this specific defines:

 ```